jcmarchi/Github-Multiple-SSH-Keys/README.md

 Please, notice that this small tutorial only covers the process for Linux/Unix/Mac environments.
 For Windows<sup<tm</sup> environments I suggest you to <a href="http://www.bing.com/search?q=Setting+up+Git+and+GitHub+for+development+on+Windows&go=Submit&qs=n&form=QBLH&pq=setting+up+git+and+github+for+development+on+windows&sc=0-52&sp=-1&sk=&cvid=FC7B8D05F6D64B4D8B3B487FC862CD24" target="_blank">Bing</a> it.

-It may sounds "complicated", but the process can be done in three easy steps.
-Let's go!
+It may sounds "complicated" at first glance, but the process is fast and can be done in three easy steps:

 STEP 1 - Create your Public Keys